optimibi/docs/docs/documentation/Setup/60 Repository Separation Deployment Guide.md

 ## 1. Prerequisites and Preparation

 - **Verify PostgreSQL Environment**: Ensure that PostgreSQL is correctly installed and accessible.
-It is recommended to use **version 13.x or 14.x** for compatibility and performance.
 - **Stop Optimibi Services**: Before migration or configuration, stop Optimibi services to avoid data conflicts.